MEET THE FRONTIER STAFF

-While Nelson has enjoyed much success in his many entrepreneurial endeavors, he is quick to tell you that his greatest accomplishment is his family.
-Jerry and his wife Beverly of over 40 years, have two children Candace and Jerry III and four grandchildren.
+While Jerry has achieved much success in his many entrepreneurial endeavors, he is quick to tell you that his greatest accomplishment is his family.
+Jerry and his wife of 40 years, Beverly, have two children, Candace and Jerry III, and four grandchildren.

 Heath Stewart - Rodeo Manager